 About the Program

-The Comprehensive Energy Assistance Program (CEAP) combines case management, education and financial assistance to help low-income consumers reduce their utility bills.
-Services include utility payment assistance, energy education and budget counseling.
+The Comprehensive Energy Assistance Program (CEAP) combines education and financial assistance to help low-income consumers reduce their utility bills.
+Services include utility payment assistance for electric, natural gas and propane.

-Utility Assistance Program: Payments to assist low-income households to reduce their home energy costs and are based on the previous 12 month billing cycle.
-Payment of six or eight months are based off the previous 12-month billing history.
-Low-income households with a priority member receive eight months of assistance up to their allocation limit.
-Households without a priority member receive six months of assistance up to their allocation limit.
-Allocation limits are:
+Utility Assistance Component: Payments to assist low-income households to reduce their home energy costs and are based on the previous 12 month billing cycle.
+Payment of up to allocation limits are based off the previous 12-month billing history.
+Low-income households with a vulnerable priority member receive assistance up to their allocation limit.
+Households with non-vulnerable member receive six months of assistance up to their allocation limit.
+Service and Repair of heating and cooling appliance components up to $5,000 for vulnerable households.

 (Based on Percentage of Federal Poverty Guidelines)

-The counties serviced by the Community Services Block Grant (CSBG) include: Atascosa, Bandera, Comal, Dimmit, Edwards, Frio, Gillespie, Guadalupe, Karnes, Kendall, Kerr, Kinney, LaSalle, Live Oak, Maverick, McMullen, Medina, Real, Uvalde, Val Verde, Wilson, and Zavala.
+The counties serviced by the Community Services Block Grant (CSBG) include: Atascosa, Bandera, Brewster, Comal, Culberson, Dimmit, Edwards, Frio, Gillespie, Guadalupe, Hudspeth, Jeff Davis, Karnes, Kendall, Kerr, Kinney, LaSalle, Live Oak, Maverick, McMullen, Medina, Presidio, Real, Uvalde, Val Verde, Wilson, and Zavala.

 This program is funded (in whole or in part) by the Texas Department of Housing and Community Affairs (TDHCA).